Ben-Stupid/realtek-hda-release/README.md

 Universal Audio Driver (UAD) standalone packages may not include thirty party extension(s) and software component(s).
 They can be downloaded from [here](https://github.com/alanfox2000/realtek-universal-audio-driver/wiki/Download#third-party).

-Some of the Intel Smart Sound Technology drivers (ISST) found on standalone packages may only certified by "Smart Sound Technology".
+Some of the Intel Smart Sound Technology drivers (ISST) included in standalone packages may only certified by "Smart Sound Technology".
 ISST WHQL release can be found on [here](https://www.station-drivers.com/index.php?option=com_kunena&view=topic&defaultmenu=860&Itemid=858&catid=18&id=238&lang=en&limitstart=6).

 The latest UAD components can be found at [this repository](https://github.com/alanfox2000/realtek-universal-audio-driver).